chpolste/flottplot/README.UI.md

 If `end` is not given or `null`, there is no upper bound.
 If `step` is not given, it is `1`.
 If `init` is not given, the counter starts with `start` or `0` if `start` is `null`.

+In substitutions, the value can be requested with a sign and/or zero-padding.
+E.g. `{name:+0>3}` yields a number that is prefixed by a plus or minus sign and is padded to a width of 3.

 The following keybinding actions are available: `prev`, `next`.